-- using alternatives to face to face meetings where practicable, - reducing the length and size of meetings, especially for critical employees, by requiring some or all to dial in, - · consider off-site fabrication,

-- ensuring working from home arrangements are enabled where feasible, - structuring management teams to ensure contingency in the event of team members needing to be isolated or quarantined at home. - Temperature screening this is mandatory for all large scale construction.
-Protocols for temperature screening are outlined in Attachment 8.4 of this document.
+- using alternatives to face to face meetings where practicable, - reducing the length and size of meetings, especially for critical employees, by requiring some or all to dial in. - consider off-site fabrication, - ensuring working from home arrangements are enabled where feasible, - structuring management teams to ensure contingency in the event of team members needing to be isolated or quarantined at home. - Temperature screening this is recommended for all large scale construction.